bdpedigo/talks/slides/mesh-signatures/mesh-signatures.md

 ![](./images/discrete_heat/1d_grid.svg)

-the eigenvectors of the Laplacian are:
+the eigenvectors of the Laplacian are the Fourier series:

 </div>
 <div>